How to Conserve Water – The Best Tips to Save Water

 Fix Leaks Promptly

 A dripping faucet or a leaking toilet can waste a surprisingly large amount of water — up to thousands of gallons per year.
+The average U.S. household uses about 300 gallons of water per day.
+According to the EPA, fixing household leaks can save nearly 10,000 gallons of water each year.
 Regularly checking and repairing leaks in faucets, pipes, and toilets not only saves water but can also prevent costly water damage and reduce your water bill.

 Install Water-Efficient Fixtures